Laws // Lois

 Division 5.
 Legal Rights

 Article 10.
-Everyone has the right to life, liberty and security of the person, and the right not to be deprived of that right except in accordance with fundamental justice.
+Everyone has the right to life, liberty, security of the person and the inviolability of their body, and the right not to be deprived of that right except in accordance with the principles of fundamental justice.

 Article 11.
 Everyone has the right against unreasonable search or seizure.
-Everyone has the right to the inviolability of their homes.
+Everyone has the right to the inviolability of their homes except in accordance with the principles of fundamental justice.

 Article 12.
 Everyone has the right against arbitrary detention and imprisonment.